Saur0o0n/PIDKiln/README.md

 - Update (there is no other way to do it) libraries/ESPAsyncWebServer/src/WebResponseImpl.h variable TEMPLATE_PLACEHOLDER to '~'
 - Open PIDKiln.ino and edit your WiFi credentials (if you want to use).
 Compile and upload.
 - Upload sketch data (from data directory) to ESP32 SPIFFS with help of ESP32FS plugin (Menu->Tools->ESP32 Sketch Data Upload)

+## Documentation

+- Most of the documentation you can find on [PIDKiln github page](https://github.com/Saur0o0n/pidkiln) - so please use it
+- Some less formal updates information and step by step instructions will be on [my webpage](https://adrian.siemieniak.net/portal/tag/PIDKiln/)